Alice in Wonderland (musical)

-Alice in Wonderland is a musical by Henry Savile Clarke (book and lyrics), Walter Slaughter (music) and Aubrey Hopwood (lyrics), based on Lewis Carroll's books Alice's Adventures in Wonderland (1865) and Through the Looking-Glass (1871).
-It debuted at the Prince of Wales Theatre in the West End in 1886.
+Alice in Wonderland is a musical by Henry Savile Clarke (book and lyrics) and Walter Slaughter (music), based on Lewis Carroll's books Alice's Adventures in Wonderland (1865) and Through the Looking-Glass (1871).
+It debuted at the Prince of Wales's Theatre in the West End on 23 December 1886.
+Aubrey Hopwood (lyrics) and Walter Slaughter (music) wrote additional songs which were first used for the 1900 revival.

 The piece, billed as "A musical dream play in two acts", achieved considerable popularity.
 At Carroll's request, Slaughter retained the old tunes in the parodies such as "Bonny Dundee".

 Background

 There were several amateur productions of Alice after the book's publication, and Carroll himself considered dramatizing the story for the professional stage.
 In 1877 he wrote to Arthur Sullivan (of Gilbert and Sullivan) in an attempt to persuade him to write the songs for a musical production.
 Sullivan was interested in the idea and proposed that he would compose a score to Carroll's libretto.
 Carroll hesitated, partly at the high fee Sullivan suggested for his work.
 Wanting to know what he would get for his money, Carroll suggested that Sullivan first score a song or two.
 After this the proposed collaboration fizzled out.

 In August 1886 the dramatist and critic Henry Savile Clarke wrote to Carroll asking to adapt Alice in Wonderland for the stage.
 Carroll gave permission but with several stipulations:

 There are one or two wishes on the subject, which I will name for your consideration: but the only essential consideration is that I should have your written guarantee that, neither in the libretto nor in any of the stage business, should any coarseness, or anything suggestive of coarseness, be admitted. ...
 This piece ought to be an Operetta (like The Mikado) and not a Pantomime.

 Carroll was involved completely in the production from beginning to end, offering advice on everything from the adaptation of the novel to choosing the cast.
 He chose the child actress Phoebe Carlo for the title role, bought her costumes at his own expense and sent her to the actress Kate Terry for lessons in elocution.
 Dorothy D'Alcourt, who played the Dormouse, was aged 6 1/2.

-The production opened on 23 December 1886 at the Prince of Wales Theatre in London.
+The production opened on 23 December 1886 at the Prince of Wales's Theatre in London.
 The Theatre described the piece as a pantomime but wrote in its review, "Alice in Wonderland will not appeal to the children alone. ...
 Mr. Savile Clarke has done wonders. ...
 The play is beautifully mounted, and splendidly acted, Miss Phœbe Carlo being very successful as the little heroine... she played in a delightful and thoroughly artistic fashion, and in this respect she was closely followed by a tiny mite, Miss Dorothy D'Alcort, who plays first the Dormouse. ...
 Mr. Edgar Bruce, Mr. Walter Slaughter (who has written some charming music for the piece), and Mr. Savile Clarke, all deserve unstinted praise."
 The piece was frequently revived over the next four decades.